NEW: President Barack Obama says victims were "innocent people with everything to live for"

 U.S. special operations forces were helping “move civilians to secured locations as Malian forces clear the hotel of hostile gunmen,” said Lt.
 Cmdr.
 Anthony Falvo, a spokesman for U.S. Africa Command.

-The attack comes just a day after Hollande praised his troops for successfully fighting Islamists in the former French colony.
-It also comes a week after France suffered its own high-profile terror attack: Shootings and suicide bombings, claimed by the terror group ISIS, that killed 130 people in and near Paris.
+A day before the attack, French President Francois Hollande praised his troops for fighting Islamists in the former French colony.
+It also came a week after ISIS targeted France with shootings and suicide bombings, killing 130 people.

 ’I saw … bullets’